rldyd/Employee-Tracker/README.md

 * Screencastify, which was supposed to be used, had operational problems, so I've handled it with computer self-recording.

 * I have to push the files from the terminal, but it has no longer been operated from terminal due to password authentication issues since August 13.
 I tried to create a personal access token and make it work, but it didn't work and keep issued same problem.
-I would like to inform you that the node_module and .gitignore files could not be uploaded failed because the capacity was too large.
+I would like to inform you that the node_module and .gitignore files could not be uploaded because the capacity was too large.

 # Credits